 Thirteenth | 13 |

-Types of Chords
+Types of chords

 Triads, sevenths, and extended chords

-Chords can be categorized into groups based on the number of notes they are constructed from and include triads, seventh and extended chords.
+Chords can be categorized into groups based on the number of notes they are constructed from and include triads, seventh, and extended chords.

 Triads

-A Diminished chord (also a triad) is similar to a minor chord e.g. it utilizes the root, minor third (third scale degree of the minor scale), and a diminished 5th e.g. lowered half a step (semitone).
+A diminished chord (also a triad) is similar to a minor chord e.g. it utilizes the root, minor third (third scale degree of the minor scale), and a diminished 5th e.g. lowered half a step (semitone).

 Seventh chords

-A seventh chord (7th chord) is simply a triad that includes a seventh interval.
-The dominant 7th is the most common on guitar and is simply a Major triad with a minor 7th interval, and tends to sound bluesy.
 This makes sense if you consider that blues tend to utilize the notes of the minor scale over major chords and it is often the tension between major and minor that we associate with a ‘bluesy’ sound.

 What are Scale Degrees?